parsley42/ansible-kubernetes-metal/README.md

 > NOTE: this repository is not end-user ready, and may never be!
 It would probably be pretty easy to adapt it to your needs, though.
 Mainly I wanted a place to keep all my code for managing my own Kubernetes cluster at home, but I went ahead and made it public and scrubbed out anything sensitive, and partially separated out local configuration, in case others might find it useful.

 Keep reading if you'd like to build your own kubernetes cluster meeting this description:
-* Runs on CentOS 8 nodes for control plane and workers, minimum of three nodes
+* Runs on CentOS 8 Stream nodes for control plane and workers, minimum of three nodes
 * Has three control-plane nodes configured for HA:
    * Each control-plane node runs `keepalived` to manage the api server VIP
    * Each control-plane node runs `haproxy` for distributing load across the api servers
 * Runs on bare metal nodes (may work just fine on VMs, but untested)
 * Uses [cri-o](https://cri-o.io/) as the container runtime
 * Uses [calico](https://www.projectcalico.org/) for cluster networking
-* Uses [MetalLB](https://metallb.universe.tf/) for a local layer2 software loadbalancer

 > In the parlance of the [kubernetes documentation](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/), this is a Highly Available cluster with stacked control plane nodes.